 Places I've Had Car Trouble (book in progress)

 After releasing Yoga Mama's Buddha Sandals: Mayans, Zapatistas and Silly Little White Girls, everyone started asking, "When are you going to write more about the stuff that happened in chapter 2??"
 It's in progress.
 And it'll be the most unusual travelogue through America you'll ever read.
 Talk about cheap travel!
 I was homeless more or less at 15.
 No one is more surprised than me that I lived to write these stories down.
 This book is an exploration of incredible places across the U.S. as well as an often humorous story about survival, adventure, and divine intervention.

 Could your car breaking down be one of the best things that ever happened to you?
 You're never going to believe how many times I've been in cars that broke down and in some of the coolest places with the strangest circumstances.
 Brakes have failed, tires popped off while driving down the road, engines stalled and/or blew up--I've actually been in three cars that caught on fire, one of which burned to the ground, stranding me in the boondocks of Moscow, Tennessee, where locals swap stories of being attacked by swamp monkeys.
 All the stories are true.
 I've got witnesses.
 Sometimes very angry or annoyed witnesses.
-What can I say?
-I'm fortunate enough to be the kind of girl things happen to and, so far, I survive them.